 We deliver high quality care across our 140 services, all of which are registered with the Care Quality Commission.
 Individual treatment and support which helps people work towards recovery is at the heart of everything we do.

-To help us achieve this we employ 2,300 staff across 39 sites, serving a population of 1.3 million.
+To help us achieve this we employ 2,400 staff serving a population of 1.3 million.
 Our services are provided in community settings, hospitals and residential homes with an emphasis on providing local treatment and support close to people's homes wherever possible.

 We actively seek to engage people who use our services and our communities in improving the mental wellbeing of the local population.
 As a Foundation Trust we have over 6,500 public members.